MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 4. In the **Default Client Settings** dialog box, click **Hardware Inventory**.
 5. In the **Device Settings** list, click **Set Classes**.
 6. In the **Hardware Inventory Classes** dialog box, select **Office 365 ProPlus Configurations**.
-7. Click **OK** to save your changes and close the **Hardware Inventory Classes** dialog box.
-The Office 365 Client Management dashboard starts displaying data as hardware inventory is reported.
+7. Click **OK** to save your changes and close the **Hardware Inventory Classes** dialog box. <br/>The Office 365 Client Management dashboard starts displaying data as hardware inventory is reported.

 ## Deploy Office 365 apps
 Beginning in version 1702, start the Office 365 Installer from the Office 365 Client Management dashboard for the initial Office 365 App installation.
 The wizard lets you configure Office 365 installation settings, download files from Office Content Delivery Networks (CDNs), and create and deploy a script application for the files.
 Until Office 365 is installed on clients, Office 365 updates are not applicable.